metabase/metabase/docs/developers-guide/driver-changelog.md

   `metabase.driver.sql.query-processor/honey-sql-version` is now deprecated and no longer called.
 All drivers are assumed to use Honey SQL 2.

-- The method `metabase.driver.sql-jdbc.sync.interface/active-tables` that we added in 47 has been updated to take an additional argument: `database`.
+- The method `metabase.driver.sql-jdbc.sync.interface/active-tables` that we added in 47 has been updated to require an additional argument: `database`.
-  The new function arglist is `[driver database conneciton schema-inclusion-filters schema-exclusion-filters]`.
+  The new function arglist is `[driver database connection schema-inclusion-filters schema-exclusion-filters]`.

 ## Metabase 0.48.0